Karmanos Podcasts

 Karmanos Cancer Institute is pleased to offer podcasts for your listening enjoyment.

 • WOMC Karmanos Cancer Institute and Wayne State University offer another Cross Training and Physical Activity: A Better Life Experience (CAPABLE) session in southeast Michigan.
-Classes start in July in Dearborn Heights, tailored to female adult cancer patients and at-risk community members.
-Jennifer Beebe-Dimmer, Ph.D., MPH, epidemiologist, leader of the Population Studies and Disparities Research Program , scientific director of the Epidemiology Research Core at Karmanos, and principal...
+Classes in Dearborn Heights are tailored to female adult cancer patients and at-risk community members.
+Jennifer Beebe-Dimmer, Ph.D., MPH, epidemiologist, leader of the Population Studies and Disparities Research Program , scientific director of the Epidemiology Research Core at Karmanos, and principal investigat...

 • WWJ Theresa Hastert, Ph.D., MPP, Population Studies and Disparities Research Program member at Karmanos and associate professor in the Wayne State University School of Medicine Department of Oncology, and her research team are recruiting LGBTQ+ cancer survivors and caregivers to participate in focus groups.
 She joined WWJ to talk about the FOCUS intervention and focus groups.
 The team hopes what they learn from the focus groups will help adapt the FOCUS program better to address the needs of LGBTQ...